mohammadaliawan/Launch_School_RB120_OOP/Lesson_2/rps/rps.md

-# Object Oriented Rock Paper Scissors Game Initiatl Approach
+# Rock Paper and Scissors

+1. The user makes a choice.
+2. The computer makes a choice.
+3. The winner is displayed.

-## The classical approach to object oriented programming
+Classical approach to OOP:

-  - Write a textual description of the problem or exercise
+- Write a textual description of the problem
 - Extract the major nouns and verbs from the description
 - Organize and associate the verbs with the nouns
-  - The nouns are the classes and the verbs are the behaviours or methods
+- The nouns are the classes and the verbs are behaviours

-## Textual description of the Problem
+Textual Description:

-Rock, paper, scissors is a two player game where each player chooses one of three possible moves: rock, paper or scissors.
-The chosen moves will then be compared to see who won, according to the following rules:
+Rock, Paper, Scissors is a two-player game where each player chooses one of three possible moves: rock, paper, or scissors.
+The chosen moves will then be compared to see who wins, according to the following rules:

 - rock beats scissors
 - scissors beats paper
 - paper beats rock

-If the players chose the same move, then its a tie.
+If the players chose the same move, then it's a tie.

- Nouns: player, move, rule, game
+Nouns:
- verbs: choose, compare
+- Rock, Paper, Scissors
 - Player
-  - choose
+- game
 - move
 - rule

+Verbs:
+- choose move
+- compare moves
+- wins

+Classes:
+- Move
-  - compare
+  - compare moves
+- Player
+  - can choose move
+- Game
+  - Can determine the winner